 Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program.
 Students are responsible for all personal expenses including housing and transportation.
 Students will pay Ritsumeikan for the Academic Association of International Relations fee and the Autonomous Association of the Graduate Students fee.

 There is no graduate student housing at Ritsumeikan.
-Students must find their own accommodations in Kyoto and may be permitted to stay in the Ritsumeikan International House for a short period until they secure housing.
+Students must find their own accommodations in Kyoto.
 The International Relations Office can offer some guidance and support for students seeking assistance with the housing search.

 Visa and Immigration